Moonflow-Studio/Moonflow-Lensflare-System/readme.md

 ​	![QQ截图20200919235430](https://raw.githubusercontent.com/Reguluz/ImageBed/master/20200919235457.png)

 ​	__Caution: In the latest version, the flare texture must be saved in Resources folder, or it will not be loaded.
-I'm still trying to find a more convenient way.__
+Please try your own loading way.__

 #### 2) Fade With Scale